TechSavage2/gablib/README.md

 gablib
 ======

-APi package for scripting/programming Mastodon nodes where OAuth has been disabled on the server.
+API package for scripting/programming Mastodon nodes where OAuth has been disabled on the server.
 This package will programmatically login via the regular "human" auth/sign_in page, extract tokens to allow for operations that requires authentication.